#SouthAsia@podcasts - our podcast recommendations

 The Partition of British India

-The Mittal Institute at Harvard University presents a series of podcasts in which distinguished faculty and visiting scholars explore the history, context, and continuing impact of the Partition of India and Pakistan.
-The episodes were recorded during the Mittal Institute's Partition Seminars, featuring a range of Harvard faculty from various disciplines and schools presenting on themes including humanitarian consequences, nationalism, cities and settlements, long-term impacts, and more.
+The Mittal Institute at Harvard University presents a series of podcasts in which distinguished faculty and visiting scholars explore the history, context, and ongoing impact of the Partition of India and Pakistan.
+The episodes were recorded during the Mittal Institute's Partition Seminars, featuring a range of Harvard faculty from various disciplines and schools presenting themes including humanitarian consequences, nationalism, cities and settlements, long-term impacts, and more.

 Dr. Antonia Ruppel, research assistant at the Institute of Indology and Tibetology at LMU Munich, in conversation with Sanskrit researchers.